ovh/venom/executors/nats/README.md

 Enable `serverVerify` only if the NATS server verifies the client certificates.
 If enabled `certificatePath` and `keyPath` are mandatory.

-### publish
+### publish command

-The publish command allows to publish a payload to a specific NATS subject.
+The `publish` command allows to publish a payload to a specific NATS subject.
 Optionally it can wait for a reply.

 Full configuration example: